gdmarmerola/gdmarmerola.github.io/_posts/2016-01-01-my-first-ml-blog.md

 layout: post
 title: A blog for sharing my thoughts and experiments
 mathjax: true
-summary: Very happy to start a blog where I share my ideas with the community.
+summary: Very happy to start a blog where I share my ideas with the community
 ---

 # A blog for sharing my thoughts and experiments